How to Use This Calculator

 Review Filter Performance Details

-The calculator will display the particle sizes targeted, pollutants captured, best application, and airflow impact for your selected MERV rating.
+The calculator will display the particle sizes targeted, pollutants captured, best application, airflow impact, and recommended replacement frequency.
+An 'Insights' panel will provide a summary and actionable recommendations.

 Example Calculation